barrett-rob/kotlin-docusign/README.md

 1. sign up for a docusign developer account
 2. get a clientId, userId and private key
+3. Run using:
-3run using `./gradlew :request-signature:run` or your favourite IDE
+    1. `./gradlew :request-signature:run` or your favourite IDE
+    2. `./gradlew :signature-status:run` or your favourite IDE

 Setup: